Dilki456/NutriTrack/README.md

 # NutriTrack
 Users of the app are able to input information about food they eat on a daily.
 It is also able to determine the nutritional information of food consumed.
 It determines nutritional deficiencies and recommends corresponding food.

-The system will facilitate users to input their daily meals The system will calculate the calories and nutritional content using an API.
+-The system will facilitate users to input their daily meals -The system will calculate the calories and nutritional content using an API.
-It is imperative that the system be able to indicate gaps with regard to vitamins & The system will be able to recommend foods for improved nutrition as per their BMI.
+-It is imperative that the system be able to indicate gaps with regard to vitamins & -The system will be able to recommend foods for improved nutrition as per their BMI.
-The system will display the result for daily nutrition consumption clearly to get idea about the how many calories and what neutrinos got by users.
+-The system will display the result for daily nutrition consumption clearly to get idea about the how many calories and what neutrinos got by users.

 - Student 1: K.S.D Ishari – ITBIN-2312-0009
   Role: Repository / Frontend